bondy-io/bondy_docs/docs/tutorials/getting_started/http_api_gateway.md

 draft: true
 ---

-# Bondy HTTP API Gateway - Marketplace demo
+# Marketplace HTTP API Gateway
+A tutorial that demonstrates how to add an HTTP API to an existing project using the HTTP API Gateway.

 ## Goal

-The tutorial demonstrates how we can configure and expose the all wamp procedures registered in the [Marketplace](https://developer.bondy.io/tutorials/getting_started/marketplace.html) throw http using the **[Bondy API Gateway](https://developer.bondy.io/reference/configuration/http_api_gateway.html#overview)**.

-To be able to do it, we need to execute the steps detailed below, creating and configuring the http api spec as a json file, loading it and then executing http endpoints as a test.
+In this tutorial we are going to pick up where we left off with the [Marketplace tutorial](/tutorials/getting_started/marketplace.html).

+The idea is to now expose the WAMP API we have developed to HTTP.
+The goal is to demonstrate how one can use Bondy's capabilities to integrate HTTP clients into the application network.

+The steps in the following sections will demonstrate how to create an HTTP [API Specification Object](reference/configuration/http_api_gateway.html#api-specification-object) from scratch, loading it in Bondy and demonstrating how we can call the resulting HTTP API using an HTTP client.

 ## Context

 ### Procedures

-At the moment we have registered the following wamp procedures in the marketplace demo on the `com.example.demo` realm:
+At the moment, following on the [Marketplace tutorial](/tutorials/getting_started/marketplace.html), we have the following WAMP procedures registered on the `com.example.demo` realm:

-- `com.market.bidder.add` - It adds an user as bidder
-It receives only one positional arg with the bidder name
+- `com.market.bidder.add` - Add a user as bidder.
+Takes a single positional argument, the bidder name
-- `com.market.bidder.gone` - It removes an user as bidder
-It receives only one positional arg with the bidder name
+- `com.market.bidder.gone` - Remove a user as bidder.
+Takes a single positional argument, the bidder name
-- `com.market.get` - It lists the all items for sale It hasn’t any positional args
+- `com.market.get` - List all the items for sale
-- `com.market.item.bid` - It places a bid on a listed item It receives three positional args:
+- `com.market.item.bid` - Place a bid on a listed item.
+Takes three positional arguments:
     - item name
     - item new price
     - bidder name
-- `com.market.item.get` - It returns an item's details
-It receives only one positional arg with the item name
+- `com.market.item.get` - Return an item's details.
+Takes single positional argument, the item name
-- `com.market.item.sell` - It allows to offer a new item for sale It receives three positional args:
+- `com.market.item.sell` - List a new item for sale.
+Takes three positional arguments:
     - item name
     - item price
     - item deadline (in minutes)